 - Email: firstname.lastname@example.org

-Teaching interests are in early childhood education and include courses in literature for the young child, language and literacy in early childhood education, the creative arts for young children, inquiry in science and math early education, developmental assessment for the young child, and trends in early childhood education.
+Teaching interests are in early childhood education and include courses in literature for the young child, language and literacy in early childhood education, the creative arts for young children, infants and toddlers, and developmental assessment of the young child.

 Research and Creative Interests